Prompt Engineering for GTM Automation: Practical Patterns That Work

 - Latency and cost: How long does the prompt take to execute, and what’s the token cost per invocation?

 Run this evaluation after every prompt change.
 What seems like a minor wording adjustment can shift scoring distributions or change the tone of generated emails in unexpected ways.
+We discovered this when a single word change (“analyze” to “evaluate”) shifted our average lead score by 8 points.
+Small changes, big effects.

 A/B Testing in Production

 Once a prompt passes evaluation, test it against your current production prompt with real traffic.
-Route 10% of requests to the new prompt and compare outcomes — reply rates for email generation, conversion rates for lead scoring, accuracy for data enrichment.
+Route 10% of requests to the new prompt and compare outcomes.
+Reply rates for email generation.
+Conversion rates for lead scoring.
+Accuracy for data enrichment.

 Version Controlling Your Prompts